Brets0150/DiamondHardLAMP/README.md

 5. Add your first webhosting account

 ## DHL Build Out - Step 1
-DHL was built for the most recent versions of Ubuntu; 20.04 and 21.04.
-Either 20.04 or 21.04 will work, but I would recommend the newest version.
-I would recommend the following as the minimum settings for your VM.
+DHL is built for the most recent Long Terms Support(LTS) version of Ubuntu; 20.04 LTS.
+I recommend the following as the minimum settings for your VM.
 - 4x CPU cores
 - 8 GB RAM
 - 8 GB Swap space(This needs to match your RAM amount)
 - 32 GB Disk Space, This really depends on how much data you want to store.
 - 1x WAN(Internet) IPv4 Address

-If you decide to use a Proxmox container, enable Nesting, and it has to be Unprivileged.
+Note: AppArmor cannot run appropriately inside a container.
+Additionally, containers are considered less secure than the segmentation VMs provide.
+For these reasons, DHL requires a VM and not a container.

 ##  DHL Build Out - Step 2 to 4
 Run the below command to install DHL.